SEASON PLAY REQUIREMENTS

 COLLEGE DIVISION ONE QUALIFICATION

-At least* 12 bids will be awarded at collegiate national qualifiers, proportional to the number of teams competing at each.
-Up to four at-large bids will be assigned based on the USQ Standings as of 11:59 PM ET on Sunday, March 22, 2026.
+At least 10 bids will be awarded at national qualifiers, proportional to the number of teams competing at each qualifier.
+The remaining two at-large bids will be assigned based on the USQ Standings as of 11:59 PM ET on Sunday, March 21, 2027.
+Teams will not be able to decline any bid they receive at a qualifier, nor an at-large bid if it is made available.

-USQ will use the Huntington-Hill method to determine collegiate bid allocation.
-If the Huntington-Hill method does not yield an equitable distribution of 12 bids, additional bids shall be added until an equitable distribution can be reached.
+USQ will use the Huntington-Hill method of apportionment in determining collegiate bid allocation.
+If the Huntington-Hill method does not yield an equitable distribution of 10 bids, additional bids shall be added until an equitable distribution can be reached.

 COLLEGE DIVISION TWO QUALIFICATION

-No College Division Two bids will be awarded at national qualifiers.
-All teams who do not qualify for College Division One are eligible to compete in College Division Two.
+No College D2 bids will be awarded at national qualifiers.
+All teams who do not qualify for College D1, nor are offered an at-large bid, are eligible for College D2.

 CLUB COMPETITIVE DIVISION QUALIFICATION

-At least 12 bids to the USQ Cup 2026 Club Competitive Division will be awarded at national qualifiers, proportional to the number of bid-eligible teams competing at each qualifier.
+There will be 16 bids to the 2027 USQ Cup Club Competitive Division awarded at national qualifiers, proportional to the number of bid-eligible teams competing at each qualifier.

-In addition to the above bids, the champion of each national qualifier will be given pot priority at USQ Cup 2025.
-If the number of champions does not divide evenly into the size of each pot, then the highest-ranked teams in the USQ Standings will fill the remainder of the pot.
-For example, if three different club teams win national qualifiers, but four teams are needed to comprise each pot, then Pot 1 will be comprised of the three club teams that won qualifiers, plus the highest-ranked club team that did not win any national qualifier.
+The champion of each national qualifier will be given pot priority at the 2027 USQ Cup.
+Similar to last year’s structure, if the number of champions does not divide evenly into the size of each pot, then the highest-ranked teams in the USQ Standings will fill the remainder of the pot.

 CLUB OPEN DIVISION QUALIFICATION